-The data in this file can be used to develop national 2012 event-level (i.e., monthly) estimates for the U.S. civilian noninstitutionalized population on expenditures and sources of payment for home health care medical provider visits.
+The data in this file can be used to develop national 2014 event-level (i.e., monthly) estimates for the U.S. civilian noninstitutionalized population on expenditures and sources of payment for home health care medical provider visits.
 The weight assigned to each home health care medical provider event reported is the person-level weight of the person who was visited.
 If a person had several events reported, each event is assigned that individual's person-level weight.
-Estimates must be weighted by PERWT12F to be nationally representative.
+Estimates must be weighted by PERWT14F to be nationally representative.
 For example, the appropriate estimate for the overall mean out-of-pocket payment per month of care is computed as follows (the subscript 'j' identifies each event and represents a numbering of events from 1 through the total number of events in the file):

-$$(\sum W_j X_j)/(\sum W_j)$$
+$$(\sum W_j X_j)/(\sum W_j)$$ , where

-, where

-$$W_j = PERWT12F_j \qquad \text{(full-year person weight for the person associated with event j) and}$$

-$$X_j = HHSF12X_j \qquad \text{(amount paid by self/family for event j)}$$
+$W_j = PERWT14F_j$ (full-year person weight for the person associated with event j) and $X_j = HHSF14X_j$ (amount paid by self/family for event j)

-Estimates and corresponding standard errors (SE) can be derived using an appropriate computer software package for complex survey analysis such as SAS, Stata, SUDAAN or SPSS (meps.ahrq.gov/survey_comp/standard_errors.jsp).
+Estimates and corresponding standard errors (SE) can be derived using an appropriate computer software package for complex survey analysis such as SAS, Stata, SUDAAN or SPSS.
+For information please see meps.ahrq.gov/survey\com p/standard\errors.jsp.

-The tables below contain the correct event-level estimates for several key variables on this file.
+The tables below contain the event-level estimates for several key variables on this file.
 Informal care (MPCELIG = 3) is not included in the tables because, by definition, there are no payments for those events and, therefore, no expenditure data are collected.